All Episodes

 It's wishful thinking.

-Want her sick, want her dying, want her on her deathbed.
+Want her on her deathbed?

-You know, I mean, is this now what the Jeff Zucker Clinton News Network has become?
+You know, I mean, is this now what the Jeff Zucker Clinton news network has become?

 By the way, Jeff, I've heard an interesting tape with your voice on it recently.